gohypelab/hypelab-wordpress/readme.txt

 == Usage ==
 First, configure the HypeLab plugin by visiting to HypeLab > Settings in your WordPress dashboard.
-Then, enter your HypeLab property slug and select the appropriate URL and environment.
+Then, enter your HypeLab property slug and select the appropriate environment.
 After saving your changes you are now ready to add placements to your site!
 Visit our [documentation site](https://docs.hypelab.com) to view documentation about adding banner, native, and rewarded placements.

 == Changelog ==

+= 0.0.2 =
+* Settings page updated

 = 0.0.1 =
 * Initial release